 St. Francis of Assisi School, in partnership with Holy Cross Parish, is committed to providing for the spiritual care and development of children and staff.
-During the 2019 – 2020 school year, we will concentrate on assisting our students to articulate the grade specific Focus on Faith Themes and Essential Questions, how they relate to scripture and how we can put them into action in our lives.
-Our school Pastoral Plan for the 2019 – 2020 school year can be found below.
+During the 2020 – 2021 school year, we will concentrate on assisting our students to articulate the grade specific Ontario Catholic School Graduate Expectations and our Focus on Faith Themes and Essential Questions.

 CELEBRATION OF THE EUCHARIST

 The beginning of Lent is marked with the observance of Ash Wednesday – a day of universal fast and abstinence from meat for Catholics.
-A liturgy of the Word with the Imposition of Ashes will take place at the school:
+A liturgy of the Word will take place at the school:

 CATHOLIC EDUCATION WEEK

 Catholic Education Week is held each year in May in across the province.
-Catholic Education Week for 2019 is scheduled to take place during the week of May 3 – May 8, 2020.
-This year’s theme is “Igniting Hope”.
+Catholic Education Week for 2021 is scheduled to take place during the week of May 3 – May 7, 2021.
+This year’s theme is “Nurturing Hope”.

-Each month our school will focus on a specific Focus on Faith Theme and Essential Question through daily reminders, classroom reflections, liturgical celebrations or visible cues.
+Each month our school will focus on a specific Ontario Catholic School Graduate Expectation, Liturgical Season, or Grade Level Focus on Faith Theme and Essential Question through daily reminders, classroom reflections, liturgical celebrations and visible cues.

 We will celebrate with a monthly liturgy that will introduce the school-wide focus to our students, while making specific connections to scripture.
-These assist all members of the St. Francis of Assisi school community to “Use the Gifts that God has Given Them” through the use of our highlighted Focus on Faith Theme each month.
+These assist all members of the St. Francis of Assisi school community to “Use the Gifts that God has Given Them”.

-- September – Catholic Graduate Expectation – A Discerning Believer
+- January – Catholic Graduate Expectation – A Caring Family Member

 - February – Who is the Holy Spirit?